UMP Transitions to Open

 Working with LYRASIS, the University of Michigan Press has been taking steps to develop a publishing program that aligns with our mission and commitment to diversity, equity, inclusion, and accessibility.
 Since spring 2021, the Press has been transitioning to an open access monograph model termed Fund to Mission.

 Fund to Mission demonstrates a return to the origins of the university press movement and moves toward a more open, sustainable infrastructure for the humanities and social sciences.
-Our goal is to convert at least 75% of U-M Press monographs to open access by the end of 2023, without any author ever having to pay.
+Our goal is to convert at least 75% of U-M Press monographs published annually to open access by the end of 2023, without any author ever having to pay.
+We are well en route to achieving that goal.

 Fund to Mission